-"Those householders said to them, 'Although we are impure by reason of a corpse, why must we be left out from presenting G-d's offering...'"
+"Why must we be left out from presenting G-d's offering...'"
 (9:7)

 The Torah (9:6-12) relates a dialogue that took place between Moshe and a group of people who had become impure because they had come in contact with a dead body.
 They were concerned that as a result of their impurity, they would not be permitted to participate in the korban pesach.
 They approached Moshe asking, "Lama nigara - Why should we lose out on this opportunity?"
 As a result of this inquiry, Moshe spoke with Hashem, and the mitzvah of Pesach Sheini was introduced.